nanoframework/nanoframework.github.io/content/getting-started-guides/build-esp32.md

 - A build system for CMake to generate the build files to.
   .
 If you have Visual Studio (full version) you can use the included NMake.
   .
 In Visual Studio Code, use Ninja.
 Ninja can be installed for you or you can do it manually.
 - [CP210x USB to UART Bridge](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) Driver for the USB to UART Bridge integrated into the standard ESP32 DevKitC.
 If Windows does not install the driver automatically, then you can download and install manually.
 If your ESP32 uses a different serila driver, install that and ignore this driver.
-With the ESP32 DevKetC plugged in, use Windows Device Manager to determine the COM port as this is needed to complete the setup.
+With the ESP32 DevKitC plugged in, use Windows Device Manager to determine the COM port as this is needed to complete the setup.

-The following may be installed [manually](#Manual-Install-of-the-build-environment-for-ESP32), or use the Power Shell script `.\install-esp32-tools.ps1`
+The following may be installed [manually](#Manual-Install-of-the-build-environment-for-ESP32), or use the Power Shell script `.\install-esp32-tools.ps1` from the `install-scripts` folder withing the [nanoFramework/nf-interpreter](https://github.com/nanoFramework/nf-interpreter) project (cloned or downloaded)

 - [Ninja](https://github.com/ninja-build/ninja/releases/download/v1.8.2/ninja-win.zip).
 This is lightweight build system, designed for speed and it works on Windows and Linux machines.
 See [here](cmake/ninja-build.md) how to setup Ninja to build **nanoFramework**.
 - [OpenOCD](https://github.com/espressif/openocd-esp32/releases/download/v0.10.0-esp32-20180418/openocd-esp32-win32-0.10.0-esp32-20180418.zip) For on chip debugging of the nanoCLR

+## Overview

+The setup will involve the following steps:
+1. Install all the prerequisites from above.
+2. Clone or download the [nanoFramework/nf-interpreter](https://github.com/nanoFramework/nf-interpreter) repository to a location that is pretty short (long path names will cause issues)
+3. Run the `install-esp32-tools.ps1` as documented below (highly recommended instead of manual)
+4. Review and adjust several JSON files to match your environment (as documented below)
+5. Restart Visual Studio Code (due to json changes)
+6. Build (and repeat 4.5.6 until it works - should be easy)

+The setup is a lot easier than it seems.
+The setup scripts do almost everything.

 ## **nanoFramework** GitHub repo

 If you intend to change the nanoCLR for ESP32 and create Pull Requests then you will need to fork the [nanoFramework/nf-interpreter](https://github.com/nanoFramework/nf-interpreter) to your own GitHub repo and clone the forked GitHub repo to your Windows system using an Git client such as the [GitHub Desktop application](https://desktop.github.com/).

 You should use the _develop_ branch for mainstream development or the _develop-network_ branch to work with the networking features which is currently a work in progress.

+Make sure to put this folder high enough on your drive, that you won't trigger long filename issues.
+CMAKE does not support filenames in excess of 250 characters.

 A guide to making contributions is provided [here](https://github.com/nanoframework/Home/blob/master/CONTRIBUTING.md)